itriedcoding/ai-website-builder/CONTRIBUTION.md

 *   Follow Angular best practices (standalone components, signals, `OnPush` change detection).
 *   Use TypeScript for strict typing.
 *   Adhere to existing file structures and naming conventions.
-*   Ensure all new features are styled with Tailwind CSS, maintaining the white and blue theme.
+*   Ensure all new features are styled with Tailwind CSS, maintaining the dark and vibrant theme.
-*   Ensure generated HTML from AI models adheres to accessibility guidelines and modern web standards.
+*   Ensure the AI generates Next.js code following modern React/Next.js best practices, accessibility guidelines, and Tailwind CSS conventions.

 ## 🚨 Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.

-Thank you for contributing to the AI Website Generator!
+Thank you for contributing to Neura AI!